haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 deleteFromRunQueue c@(p, _, _) runQ = deleteBy (\_ (b, _, _) -> b == p) c runQ
 {% endhighlight %}

 That was pretty simple.
-We've deal with mapping the `AsyncResult` to `Either` values, which we *could* have left to the caller, but this makes the client facing API much simpler to work with.
+We've dealt with mapping the `AsyncResult` to `Either` values, which we *could* have left to the caller, but this makes the client facing API much simpler to work with.

 ### Wiring up handlers

 The `ProcessDefinition` takes a number of different kinds of handler.
-The only ones we care about are the call handler for submission handling, and the handler that deals with monitor signals.
+The only ones _we_ care about are the call handler for submissions, and the handler that deals with monitor signals.

 Call and cast handlers live in the `apiHandlers` list of a `ProcessDefinition` and must have the type `Dispatcher s` where `s` is the state type for the process.
-We cannot construct a `Dispatcher` ourselves, but a range of functions in the `ManagedProcess.Server` module exist to lift functions like the ones we've just defined.
-The particular function we need is `handleCallFrom`, which works with functions over the state, `Recipient` and the call data/message.
-All the varieties of `handleCall` need to return a `ProcessReply`, which has the following type
+We cannot construct a `Dispatcher` ourselves, but a range of functions in the `ManagedProcess.Server` module exist to lift functions like the ones we've just defined, to the correct type.
+The particular function we need is `handleCallFrom`, which works with functions over the state, `Recipient` and call data/message.
+All varieties of `handleCall` need to return a `ProcessReply`, which has the following type:

 {% highlight haskell %}
 data ProcessReply s a =